Max Euwe: Later chess career

 Euwe finished equal fourth with Alekhine and Reshevsky in the AVRO tournament of 1938 in the Netherlands, which featured the world's top eight players and was an attempt to decide who should challenge Alekhine for the world championship.
-Euwe also had a major organizational role in the event.
+Euwe also had a major organisational role in the event.

 He played a match with Paul Keres in the Netherlands in 1939–40, losing 6½–7½.

 After Alekhine's death in 1946, Euwe was considered by some to have a moral right to the position of world champion, based at least partially on his clear second-place finish in the great tournament at Groningen in 1946, behind Mikhail Botvinnik.
 But Euwe consented to participate in a five-player tournament to select the new champion, the World Chess Championship 1948.
 At 47, Euwe was significantly older than the other players, and well past his best.
 He finished last.
 In 1950, FIDE granted Euwe the title of international grandmaster on its inaugural list.
-He took part in the Gijón international tournament in 1951, winning ahead of Pilnik and Rossolimo with a score of (+7 =2).
+He took part in the Gijón international tournament in 1951, winning ahead of Pilnik and Rossolimo with a score of +7=2.

 Euwe's final major tournament was the double round robin Candidates' Tournament in Zürich, 1953, where he finished next to last.
 He was in the top half of the field after the first half of the tournament, but tired in the second half.